 Cati’s combinations of ingredients are surprising, but work brilliantly.
 Make your reservation now and try this excellent restaurant located in Llubí! […] Restaurant & Petit Hotel Daica

-Mallorcan food with a twist, served in a traditional village house run by local chef Marga Coll.
-Choose individual courses or a tasting menu for incredibly good value.
-Enjoy! […] Miceli Restaurant Selva
+Mallorcan food served in a traditional village house run by local chef Marga Coll.
+Choose individual courses or a tasting menu for incredibly good value. […] Miceli Restaurant Selva

 Mancor de la Vall